Do you need to register?

 To register, you must have the required qualifications, knowledge and expertise, and carry domestic building insurance (formerly builders warranty insurance).
 The VBA registers individual builders, not businesses and companies.

-For more information, visit the Building registrations page on the VBA website.
+For more information, visit the Building registrations section of the VBA website.

 Categories of building practitioner